 ICGEB is pleased to contribute to International Bioethics week, 14-19 October 2019, in collaboration with UNESCO, WHO, the European Commission, and all Members and Associated Members of the United Nations Inter-Agency Committee on Bioethics.

-On Tuesday, 15 October, the ICGEB Webinar entitled “Genome Editing – Facts and Implications” will take place, with our scientists discussing state-of-the-art genome editing in bacteria (Vittorio Venturi), plants (Tanushri Kaul), animals (Andrès Muro) and humans (Serena Zacchigna).
-The Webinar will subsequently be available on podcast.
+On Tuesday, 15 October, the ICGEB Webinar entitled “Genome Editing – Facts and Implications” took place, with our scientists discussing state-of-the-art genome editing in bacteria (Vittorio Venturi), plants (Tanushri Kaul), animals (Andrès Muro) and humans (Serena Zacchigna).
+The Webinar is now available on YouTube.

-The UNIACB will be publishing short interviews with policymakers, experts and the general public on what Bioethics means to them and how it impacts their everyday life and work.
-Michael P. Myers, Protein Networks at ICGEB Trieste, will be moderating both events.
+The UNIACB published short interviews with policymakers, experts and the general public on what Bioethics means to them and how it impacts their everyday life and work.
+Michael P. Myers, Protein Networks at ICGEB Trieste, moderated both events.

 ICGEB focuses on the impact of bioethics in science and society and collaborates with the World Health Organization’s panel on Genome Editing and supports the panel’s goal to bring a framework for regulating this revolutionary technology and especially the core values of transparency, inclusivity, and responsibility that will be instrumental for the implementation of genome editing by our Member States.